-Changes are being planned for the 4+1 program as the Department of Occupational Therapy is developing its Doctor of Occupational Therapy (OTD) program, which will take the place of its current master's degree program.
+The Department of Occupational Therapy is developing a Doctor of Occupational Therapy (OTD) program, which will take the place of the current master's degree program.

-• Students currently accepted in the 4+1 program will be able to finish their MS in OT.
+• Current WMU students in the 4+1 program will be allowed to finish their MS in OT.

 • The last deadline to apply to the 4+1 program will be Sept.
 1, 2019, for a spring 2020 admission.

-• The OTD program is tentatively scheduled to start the first cohort in summer II 2020 and will replace the current MSOT program.
+• The OTD program is scheduled to begin in summer II 2020 and will replace the current MSOT program.

 Required courses for the 4+1 program fall into two broad categories: